Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 Instructions

 • Zest 1 of the lemons then cut it in half and measure out 1 tablespoon of lemon juice.
 Remove the ends of the other lemon so it sits upright, cut in half and set aside.
-Combine lemon zest, lemon juice, and remaining ingredients in a small bowl, then spread over fish.
+Combine lemon zest, 1 tablespoon lemon juice, 1/2 cup mayonnaise, 1 teaspoon anchovy paste, and 2 teaspoons minced thyme in a small bowl, then spread over fish.
 It will seem like a lot, but use all the mayo mixture.
 Place the two lemon halves, flesh-side-up on the tray next to the fish.

 • Broil fish until cooked through and top has browned, about 5-6 minutes.
 Sprinkle with chili flakes and more thyme leaves if you'd like, then serve with the broiled lemon halves.